elcolin/git_tips/CPP.md

     };
 Which means that AbstractClass cannot exist by itself, it needs to be inherited in a derived class that will define pureVirtualFunction().

-Don't forget to declare the destructor as virtual in the abstract class for the derived classes to have its own destructor:
+Don't forget to declare the destructor as virtual in the abstract class for the derived classes to have their own destructor:

     virtual ~AbstractClass();